Ddylen/F-FI224-4/README.md

 ## PyKinect V2

 This project also heavily relied on the PyKinect V2 library to communicate with the Kinect 2 colour and depth camera used.
 This can be found at the following link: https://github.com/Kinect/PyKinect2.

-Before deciding to use this library, please note that it is both undocumented and unsupported, which will increase your develpment time.
-While it is based ona well documented C++ library
+Before deciding to use this library, please note that it is both undocumented and unsupported, which will increase your develpment time (took me about a month to figure out how to get it to do what I wanted for this project).
+While it is based on a well documented C++ library (source: https://www.microsoft.com/en-gb/download/details.aspx?id=44561, documentation: https://docs.microsoft.com/en-us/previous-versions/windows/kinect/dn782033(v=ieb.10) ), using the C++ doumentation to get anything more than what functions exist in the python code prooved difficult in my experience.
+I have written some demonstration programs to better explain to how to use the PyKinect V2 library (https://github.com/Kinect/PyKinect2/issues/79), so hopefully future students wont struggle as much as I did when first using the library.
+In summary, please note that finding out how to do new commands with this library cans be difficult - even I dont understand what all the defines required to get my code to work mean.

+## Description of Repository Structure

+## Advice

+# Todo:

+* Remoev junk markdown from end
+* spellcheck
+* did i need any extra stages to get pykinect set up with me environment?

 ## Usage
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.